Lightstreamer/Lightstreamer-JMS-example-StockList-service-java/README.md

 ## Install

-If you want to install a version of this demo pointing to your local [Lightstreamer JMS Extender](http://download.lightstreamer.com/#jms), you have to configure a JMS broker and deploy the service components.
-Please follow these steps:
+If you want to install a version of this demo pointing to your local [Lightstreamer JMS Extender](http://download.lightstreamer.com/#jms), follow these steps:

 ### Configure the JMS Broker

-This demo needs a JMS infrastructure to run.
+As prerequisite, this demo needs a JMS infrastructure to run.
 You can choose whatever JMS broker you prefer to be used for this example.
-We will show 3 examples using **Apache ActiveMQ**, **Apache ActiveMQ Artemis**, and **TIBCO EMS**.
+We will show 3 examples using **Apache ActiveMQ**, **Apache ActiveMQ Artemis**, and **TIBCO EMS**:

-Once you have selected and installed your JMS broker, you will have to configure it accordingly to other components, in particular:

-* You will have to copy JMS broker-specific jars in the connector directory and in the data generator directory.
-* You will have to select the specific connection parameters in the connector configuration, the data generator, and the demo page.

 #### Apache ActiveMQ